Why I Chose Camp Blankets for our RV Curtains

 Over the past few years, I’ve kept an open mind to using curtains in our home, and when I’m searching for the perfect color, design or texture I’ll often keep an eye out for the following:

 - Fabric shower curtains

 When to go the Curtain Alternative route

-There are 2 main reasons I’d recommend going the curtain-alternative route.
+There are 2 main reasons I’d recommend taking the curtain-alternative approach.

 2. You’re looking to save money